trifork/cheetah-example-flink/Observability/README.md

 An approach proven to be good, is to start by writing a unit test for the processing job under development.
 Then proceed in micro iterations, carefully assert expected output and behavior.
-The project includes several examples for JUnit tests.

 It is not recommended to use Mockto, since Flick is not happy about it and will produce unstable results.